ttang1024/Smart_CV/README.md

 - **AI optimization** — paste a job description and the AI rewrites your bullets and summary with targeted keywords to pass ATS screening
 - **10 resume styles** — Classic, Modern, Executive, Minimal, Creative, Elegant, Academic, Split, Timeline, and a fully configurable **Custom** style with swappable layouts, section styles, and more
 - **Live theme colour** — change the accent colour and the preview updates instantly
-- **PDF import** — upload an existing resume and every section is extracted automatically
+- **PDF import** — upload an existing resume and every section is extracted automatically; enable AI-powered parsing in Settings for significantly more accurate section detection and content extraction
 - **One-click PDF export** — pixel-perfect A4 PDF powered by Puppeteer
 - **Autosave** — changes are debounced and persisted to IndexedDB
 - **Fully private** — all data stays in the browser; the only outbound traffic is your own AI API calls